 All this nausea can often lead to vomiting.
 Find out more about the symptoms of morning sickness here.

 If you find you suffer from morning sickness before five weeks, this is normal.
 Some women suffer from nausea very early on during pregnancy although it is not usually accompanied by vomiting.
 At as early as two weeks pregnant certain strong smells (like perfume or beauty products) or strong smelling foods may trigger nausea.
 If you have had multiple pregnancies and previously experienced morning sickness, you may notice nausea as a symptom earlier than other women.

 Some believe that early morning sickness or more severe morning sickness implies twins or multiple babies.
-However, the evidence behind this is unclear and it is more anecdotal.
+However, the evidence behind this is unclear and is more anecdotal.